open-feature/spec/specification/sections/04-hooks.md

 > When `before` hooks have finished executing, any resulting `evaluation context` **MUST** be merged with the existing `evaluation context`.

-Evaluation context merge order is defined in [Requirement 3.2.2](./03-evaluation-context.md#requirement-322).
+Evaluation context merge order is defined in [Context levels and merging](./03-evaluation-context.md#32-context-levels-and-merging).

 #### Requirement 4.3.6